oapicf/pinterest-sdk/clients/powershell/generated/docs/LeadAdsApi.md

 <a id="Invoke-AdAccountsSubscriptionsPost"></a>
 # **Invoke-AdAccountsSubscriptionsPost**
-> AdAccountCreateSubscriptionResponse Invoke-AdAccountsSubscriptionsPost<br>
+> LeadSubscription Invoke-AdAccountsSubscriptionsPost<br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-AdAccountId] <String><br>
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-AdAccountCreateSubscriptionRequest] <PSCustomObject><br>
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-LeadSubscriptionPostParamsCreate] <PSCustomObject><br>

 Create lead ads subscription

 Create a lead ads webhook subscription.
 Subscriptions allow Pinterest to deliver lead data from Ads Manager directly to the subscriber.
-Subscriptions can exist for a specific lead form or at ad account level. - Only requests for the OWNER or ADMIN of the ad_account will be allowed. - Advertisers can set up multiple integrations using ad_account_id + lead_form_id but only one integration per unique records. - For data security, egress lead data is encrypted with AES-256-GCM.  <strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/getting-started/beta-and-advanced-access/'>Learn more</a>.</strong>
+Subscriptions can exist for a specific lead form or at ad account level.   - Only requests for the OWNER or ADMIN of the ad_account will be allowed.   - Advertisers can set up multiple integrations using ad_account_id + lead_form_id but only one integration per unique records.   - For data security, egress lead data is encrypted with AES-256-GCM.

 ### Example
 ```powershell